ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 There are two options for deploying a vSRX HA cluster:

 * Deploy gateway on bare metal servers - deploys vSRX on a KVM-based host.
-* Deploy gateway as part of the IBM Cloud® for VMware® Solutions offering (edge cluster) - deploys vSRX on a VMware vSphere® ESXi™ hypervisor.
+* Deploy gateway as part of the {{site.data.keyword.vmwaresolutions_full}} offering (edge services cluster) - deploys vSRX on a VMware vSphere® ESXi™ hypervisor.

 The two vSRX nodes are tied together in a highly available chassis cluster and deliver a reliable gateway solution that provides for continuous network traffic flows through the loss of a host that supports a node or a vSRX node.